Beyond Predictions in Neural ODEs: Identification and Interventions: Setup and Background

-\begin{ass} We observe the temporal evolution of $n$ real-valued variables $\Xtrue: [a, b] \to \bR^n$ on a continuous time interval $a < b$, such that $\Xtrue$ is a solution of the system of ODEs\footnote{Throughout we use $\Xtrue$ for the real observed function and $X$ for a generic function, but will also refer to components $X_i$ as the observed variables of interest.
+Assume we observe the temporal evolution of $n$ real-valued variables $\Xtrue: [a, b] \to \bR^n$ on a continuous time interval $a < b$, such that $\Xtrue$ solves the system of ODEs\footnote{We use $\Xtrue$ for the real observed function and $X$ for a generic function.
+We refer to components $X_i$ as the observed variables of interest.
 Similarly, $f^{\star}$ is the ground truth system and $f$ a generic one.
-Lower case letters are used for observations at a fixed time, e.g., $x_0 = X(t=0)$.}
+Lower case letters denote observations at a fixed time, e.g., $x_0 = X(t=0)$.}